I still know it's you! On Challenges in Anonymizing Source Code: Code Anonymity

-\begin{defin}[k-anonymity] Given an attribution method $\attr$, a program $\prg$ is $k$-anonymous, if the attribution confidence $c_t$ of the true author is identical to the confidence values of at least $k-1$ other authors.
-That is, for $\attr(\prg) = c$ holds $c_t = c_i = \ldots = c_{i+k-1}$ and $\argmax \attr(p)$ is not unique. \end{defin} For ease of presentation, we reference the $k-1$ authors in sequential order from $i$ to $i+k-1$, although their indices may be arbitrary distributed in the vector $c$.
+For ease of presentation, we reference the $k-1$ authors in sequential order from $i$ to $i+k-1$, although their indices may be arbitrary distributed in the vector $c$.
 This definition implies that for a $k$-anonymous program, the true author is indistinguishable from at least $k-1$ other authors and thus remains hidden in an anonymity set of size $k$.
 Hence, an anonymization method realizing $k$-anonymity transforms a given program, so that it resides at the exact intersection of the classification function for $k$ authors in the feature space, as shown in \autoref{fig:illustrate}.

-In practice, however, the defender can only speculate about the capabilities of the attacker and typically has no knowledge of the employed attribution method.
-To address this scenario, we introduce a more general type of $k$-anonymity that provides universal protection from authorship attribution.
+The above definition is not directly applicable in our threat model, as the defender has not knowledge of the attribution method $\attr$.
+Hence, we introduce \emph{universal $k$-anonymity}, an extended definition which aims to protect against any possible attribution method, thus compensating the missing knowledge of the defender.

 \begin{defin}[Universal k-anonymity] A program $\prg$ is universal $k$-anonymous, if it is $k$-anonymous for any possible attribution method $\attr$. \end{defin}